 15. Socialising & Eating Out

-I found that socialising & going to restaurants was definetly challenging.
-Your willpower is really tested when surrounded by other people enjoying lots of the delicious contraband foods.
-Personally I found it easier to just stay in a lot during my detox.
-Actually it was really nice preparing yummy colourful fresh food and besides, I’d already spent lots of money on all the quality ingredients!
-Some socialising can’t be avoided and rather than put yourself at the scrutiny of well meaning mates who may tease or persuade you to break your detox, I’ve always found it easier not to make a big deal out of it and just discreetly choose non-alcoholic drinks and vegan options on the menu.
+I found that during the spring detox socialising & going to restaurants was definitely challenging.
+Willpower will be really tested when surrounded by other people enjoying lots of delicious contraband foods.
+Personally, I found it easier to just stay in a lot during my spring detox.
+Actually, it was really nice preparing yummy colourful fresh food and besides, I’d already spent lots of money on all the quality ingredients!
+Some socialising can’t be avoided and rather than put yourself at the scrutiny of well-meaning mates who may tease or persuade you to break your spring detox, I’ve always found it easier not to make a big deal out of it and just discreetly choose non-alcoholic drinks and vegan options on the menu.
 Finding yourself in these situations with peer pressure is a really good test of discipline and strength of character, even as an adult.

-And If you Cheat ? ….well, if you do end up cheating and uncontrollably scoffing a muffin, never mind, don’t beat yourself up about it afterwards.
-Accept it happened but do get back on the wagon!
+And if you cheat?… Well, if you do end up cheating and uncontrollably scoffing a muffin, never mind, don’t beat yourself up about it afterwards.
+Accept it happened but do get back on the waggon!
 All is not lost!

 A SPRING DETOX CAN BE A CHALLENGE BUT WELL WORTH IT!
 GOOD LUCK!